-Redirect or transport to the closest or most appropriate Designated Stroke Centre will be considered for patients who meet ALL of the following:
+Redirect or transport to the closest or most appropriate Designated Stroke Centre (DSC) will be considered for patients who meet BOTH of the following:

 - 1. Present with a new onset of at least one of the following symptoms suggestive of the onset of an acute stroke: - a.
 Unilateral arm/leg weakness or drift. - b.
 Slurred speech or inappropriate words or mute. - c.
 Unilateral facial droop. - 2.
-Can be transported to arrive at a Designated Stroke Centre within 6 hours of a clearly determined time of symptom onset or the time the patient was last seen in a usual state of health. - 3.
-Perform a secondary screen for a Large Vessel Occlusion (LVO) stroke using the Los Angeles Motor Scale (LAMS) and inform the CACC/ACS to aid in the determination of the most appropriate destination.
+Can be transported to arrive at a Designated Stroke Centre within 6 hours of a clearly determined time of symptom onset or the time the patient was last seen in a usual state of health.

+Inform the CACC/ACS to aid in the determination of the most appropriate destination.